Anna Krylov: Professional merit

 Krylov has served on the editorial boards of numerous peer-review journals, including Annual Review of Physical Chemistry, the Journal of Chemical Physics, the Journal of Physical Chemistry, Chemical Physics Letters, the International Journal of Quantum Chemistry, Physical Chemistry–Chemical Physics, Molecular Physics, and Wires Computational Molecular Science.
 She has served as a guest editor of special issues of J. Phys.
 Chem.
 A honoring Prof. Benny Gerber and Prof. Hanna Reisler, the special issue of Chemical Reviews on Theoretical Modeling of Excited-State Processes, and the special issue of Physical Chemistry–Chemical Physics on Quantum Information Science.
 Currently, she is an associate editor of the journals Physical Chemistry-Chemical Physics (Royal Society of Chemistry) and Wires Computational Molecular Science (Wiley).

 Krylov has organized numerous symposia and is a board member of WATOC and the International Society for Theoretical Chemical Physics.
 She is the president of Q-Chem Inc. and a developer of Q-Chem, one of the world's leading ab initio quantum chemistry programs.
 In addition, she is an elected member of the International Academy of Quantum Molecular Science, the Academia Europaea, and the American Academy of Arts and Sciences.

-In addition to her permanent appointment at USC, Krylov has served as a visiting professor at Caltech, University of Minnesota (Minneapolis), University of Colorado (JILA), Heidelberg University, University of Mainz, University of Groningen, the Donostia International Physics Center in Spain, and the Center of Ultrafast Imaging at DESY in Hamburg.
+In addition to her permanent appointment at USC, Krylov is a Senior Professor by Special Appointment at Tel Aviv University.
+She has served as a visiting professor at Caltech, University of Minnesota (Minneapolis), University of Colorado (JILA), Heidelberg University, University of Mainz, University of Groningen, the Donostia International Physics Center in Spain, and the Center of Ultrafast Imaging at DESY in Hamburg.